ibm-cloud-docs/vpc/block_storage_is_faq.md

 All block storage volumes are encrypted at rest with IBM-managed encryption.
 IBM-managed keys are generated and securely stored in a block storage vault that is backed by Consul and maintained by IBM Cloud operations.

-For more security, you can protect your data using your own customer root keys (CRKs).
+For more security, you can protect your data by using your own customer root keys (CRKs).
 You import your root keys to, or create them in, a supported key management service (KMS).
 Your root keys are safely managed by the supported KMS, either {{site.data.keyword.keymanagementserviceshort}} (FIPS 140-2 Level 3 compliance) or {{site.data.keyword.hscrypto}}, which offer the highest level of security (FIPS 140-2 Level 4 compliance).
 Your key material is protected in transit and at rest.

-For information, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
+For more information, see [Supported key management services for customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#kms-for-byok).
 To learn how to set up customer-managed encryption, see
 [Creating block storage volumes with customer-managed encryption](/docs/vpc?topic=vpc-block-storage-vpc-encryption).

 You control access to your root keys stored in KMS instances within IBM Cloud by using IBM Access Management (IAM).
 You grant access to the IBM Block Storage Service to use your keys.
-You can also revoke access at any time, for example, if you suspect your keys might have been compromised.
+You can also revoke access at any time, for example, if you suspect your keys are compromised.
 You can also disable or delete a root key, or take temporarily revoke access to the key's associated data on the cloud.
 For more information, see [Managing root keys](/docs/vpc?topic=vpc-vpc-encryption-managing#byok-manage-root-keys).

-### What are the advantages of using customer managed encryption over IBM-managed encryption?
+### What are the advantages of using customer-managed encryption over IBM-managed encryption?
 {: faq}
 {: #faq-block-storage-21}

-Customer-managed encryption lets you encrypt your block storage volumes using your own root keys.
+Customer-managed encryption encrypts your block storage volumes by using your own root keys.
 You have complete control over your data security and grant IBM access to use your root keys.
 For more information, see [Advantages of customer-managed encryption](/docs/vpc?topic=vpc-vpc-encryption-about#byok-advantages).

 ### What encryption technology is used for customer-managed encryption?
 {: faq}